wombatepiclandingstudio/wombatepiclandingstudio.github.io/docs/la-meva-salut-plus/index.md

 ![La Meva Salut Plus](/lmsp-128.png)

-## What is this about?
+## What is La Meva Salut Plus?

-La Meva Salut Plus is a Chrome Extension to improve how La Meva Salut's eConsulta looks and works, specially for mobile devices.
+La Meva Salut Plus is a Chrome extension designed to enhance the look and functionality of La Meva Salut's eConsulta feature, particularly on mobile devices.

-[La Meva Salut](https://lamevasalut.gencat.cat/) is an application used to access the Public Health Service in Catalonia.
-They are putting a lot of effort in adding new features, but eConsulta has been left as it is, with a very old look and feel.
+**La Meva Salut** (https://lamevasalut.gencat.cat/), a platform for accessing Catalonia's Public Health Service, is constantly evolving with new features.
+However, eConsulta has remained largely unchanged with an outdated design.

-As I'm a power user of that feature, eConsulta, and it is near impossible to use in mobile devices, so I decided to create this extension.
+As a frequent user of eConsulta, I found it increasingly cumbersome to use on mobile devices.
+This extension was born out of that frustration.

-I hope it's useful to you too!
+I hope La Meva Salut Plus improves your experience as well!

-## How can I use it?
+## How to Use La Meva Salut Plus

 ### tl;dr:

-In desktop you are mostly fine, in mobile devices it's a bit tricky.
+In desktop or Mac you are mostly fine, in mobile devices it's a bit tricky.

 ### A bit of context